rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

 #### Common operation are:
 1. **peek** -> returns a copy(if the data is primitive eg int,double,float,string) or a reference of the root value (the first value in the list) from a heap tree (max-heap or min-heap) without removing it.
 2. **insert** -> inserts a value to the heap tree.
-Adding a value in a heap(max heap or min heap) might make the heap violate the heap property, therefore after adding a value to the heap, ***sifting up***(is the process of moving the new value up in the heap tree {since list is the one used to implement heap we can also say, moving the new value leftwards of the list} as long as needed to restore heap condition / property ) is done to restore the heap property.
+Adding a value in a heap(max heap or min heap) might make the heap violate the heap property, therefore after adding a value to the heap, ***sifting up***(is the process of moving the new value up in the heap tree {since list is the one used to implement heap we can also say, moving the new value leftwards of the list} continuously upwards | leftwards as needed to restore heap condition / property) is done to restore the heap property.
 Example of an ***insertion algorithm for max heap***:

    1. A value is first added at the end of the list.
-   2. The new value is compared to its parent, if the new value is smaller than its parent, the insertion is done, otherwise,
+   2. The new value is compared to its parent, if the new value is smaller than  or equal to its parent, the insertion is done, otherwise,
    3. Sifting up is done through swapping the new value with its parent.
    4. step 2 - 3 is repeated until the new value either reaches the root(index 0 in the list) satisfying the heap property OR becomes smaller than or equal to its parent satisfying the heap property as well and the insertion is done.

 3. **remove** -> removes and return the root value(the first value in the list) from a heap tree(max heap or min heap).
 This is done first by swapping the root value(first value in the list) with the last value in the list.
 The swapping of the root value with the last value in the list first before removing it, makes removing easier with a time complexity of O(1) since the values in the list wont have to shift leftwards after the root value is removed.
-Removing a value from a heap(max heap or min heap) might make the heap violate the heap property, therefore after swapping and removing the root value which will be at the last index of the list, ***sifting down***(is the process of moving the root value, the one that was swapped with the actual root value, down the heap tree {moving it rightwards in the list})is done to restore the heap property.(worse case time complexity is O(log n) due to sifting down) Example of a ***removal algorithm for max heap***:
+Removing a value from a heap(max heap or min heap) might make the heap violate the heap property, therefore after swapping and removing the root value, ***sifting down***(is the process of moving the root value, the one that was swapped with the actual root value, down the heap tree {moving it rightwards in the list}) is done to restore the heap property.(worse case time complexity is O(log n) due to sifting down) Example of a ***removal algorithm for max heap***:

    1. The root value (the first in the list) is swapped with the last value, which is then removed as the last value from the heap tree(from the list).
    2. Swift down is done by:
-      1. storing the parent index to keep track where you are in the traversal
+      1. keeping track of parent index when traversing downwards | rightwards
       2. Find the indices of the parent's left and right children.
-      3. Use a variable (let call it ***chosen***) to keep track of which index that represents a value to swap with the parent index's value.
+      3. Use a variable (let call it ***chosen***) to keep track of the index representing a value to swap with the parent index's value.
       4. If there's leftChild, and has high priority than its parent, make it the chosen one.
-      5. If there's rightChild and has an even higher priority than the current chosen on, make it the chosen one instead.
+      5. If there's rightChild and has an even higher priority than the current chosen one, make it the chosen one instead.
       6. if the chosen is still parent, then the removal is done and no more sifting down is required.
       7. Otherwise, swap the chosen with the parent and set it as the new parent and repeat step 2 - 7.

 4. **removeAt** -> removes and return an arbitrary value of the given index from the heap tree.
 Example of a ***removeAt algorithm for both max and min heap***:

-   1. we'll be using index to access the value we want to remove and return from the heap tree.
+   1. we'll be using index to access the value that we want to remove and return from the heap tree.
    2. check to see if the provided index is within the bound of the list. if not, return null.
    3. if the  value to be removed is the last in the heap, just remove and return the value.
    4. if the value to be removed is not the last in the heap, first swap that value with the last value, then remove the last value, saving it to a variable to be returned at the end.